fotinidrouma/Pathway-Analysis/README.md

 1. For genes' significance the z-score is employed (threshold=1.96 corresponding to p-value's threshold 0.05)

 Idea:
-1. For MinePath: when matching sub-paths with gene expression profiles, instead of the mean value of the genes of a node, compute the node value using the OR boolean operator.
+1. For MinePath: when matching sub-paths with gene expression profiles, instead of the mean value of the genes of a node, compute the node value using the XOR boolean operator.

 Implementation Completed:
 1. MinePath